pedrofranke/ProyectoFinal-Henry/README.md

 ### Scope

-This project focuses on analyzing data within the state of New York during the period from 2016 to 2021.
-The scope is limited to this geographical area and timeframe as explained in [this](link) analisis.
+This project focuses on analyzing data within the states of California, New York, Texas, Florida & Pennsylvania during the period from 2016 to 2021.
+The mentioned States where chosen because of its mayor population, you can see the step guide [here](Scope.ipynb)

 ### Step-by-Step Guide